symbol/symbol-docs/source/guidelines/generating-transaction-builders.rst

     git clone https://github.com/nemtech/catbuffer.git

 2. Generate the code for a determined schema in one of the available languages.
-For example, run the following command to generate C++ transaction builders for a transfer transaction:
+For example, run the following command to generate C++ transaction builders for a TransferTransaction:

 .. code-block:: bash